ObeoNetwork/SysON/README.md

 Welcome to the temporary repository of the Eclipse SysON project.

 🚧 **Note:** This repository is temporary and is awaiting the official creation of the repository by the Eclipse Foundation.
-The proposal for the project is available here: [Eclipse SysOn Proposal](https://projects.eclipse.org/proposals/eclipse-syson).
+The proposal for the project is available here: [Eclipse SysON Proposal](https://projects.eclipse.org/proposals/eclipse-syson).

 ## Overview